CzternastyHembre/IT1901-ITP/docs/Release 2/README.md

 Both of these plugins run when using the **maven-verify lifecycle.**

 ### Tests
+We have created tests to check if the method, logic and features in the different classes function as they are intended to.

 ## Illustrations
 Illustrations of what the end product is going to look like: